About the research

 Public colleges and universities now rely heavily on digital systems to deliver instruction, academic services, and student support.
 Under ADA Title II, these programs and activities must be accessible on equal terms — whether delivered through websites, learning management systems, digital documents, mobile applications, or vendor-hosted platforms.

-In April 2024, the U.S. Department of Justice finalized a rule clarifying that web content and mobile applications provided by public entities must conform to WCAG 2.1 Level AA, with compliance deadlines beginning in April 2026 depending on institution size.
+In April 2024, the U.S. Department of Justice finalized a rule clarifying that web content and mobile applications provided by public entities must conform to WCAG 2.1 Level AA.
+On April 20, 2026, the DOJ extended compliance deadlines by one year: April 26, 2027 for larger institutions, April 26, 2028 for smaller ones.
+The extension acknowledges the operational complexity institutions face.
+It does not reduce the expectation that institutions demonstrate intentional, structured progress.
 The rule reinforces that digital accessibility is not separate from academic access — it is part of how programs and services are delivered.

-With the deadline approaching, a practical question emerges:
+With the new deadline set, a practical question emerges:

 How ready are higher education institutions?